harness/terraform-provider-harness/docs/resources/platform_connector_aws.md

 - `org_id` (String) Unique identifier of the organization.
 - `project_id` (String) Unique identifier of the project.
 - `tags` (Set of String) Tags to associate with the resource.
--  `region` AWS Region to perform Connection test of Connector.

 ### Read-Only